swiftlang/swift-evolution/proposals/0354-regex-literals.md

 We could reduce the visual weight of `#regex(...)` by only requiring `#(...)`.
 However it would still retain the same issues, such as still looking potentially visually noisy as an argument, and having suboptimal behavior for parenthesis balancing.
 It is also not clear why regex literals would deserve such privileged syntax.

-### Using a different delimiter for multi-line

-Instead of re-using the extended delimiter syntax `#/.../#` for multi-line regex literals, we could choose a different delimiter for it.
-Unfortunately, the obvious choice for a multi-line regex literal would be to use `///` delimiters, in accordance with the precedent set by multi-line string literals `"""`.
-This signifies a (documentation) comment, and as such would not be viable.

 ### Double slash `// ... //`

 Rather than using single forward slash delimiters `/.../`, we could use double slash delimiters.
 This would have previously been comment syntax, and would therefore be potentially source breaking.
 In particular, file header comments frequently use this style.
 Even if they successfully parse as a regex, they would receive different syntax highlighting, and emit a spurious error about being unused.